ahammer/dart_board/README.md

 You are able to register your features into it's registry and they become available to your application.

-Features have the ability to hook into your app in a variety of ways, such as: Expose Route's, Decorate the App or each Page with a variety of decorations.
+Features have the ability to hook into your app in a variety of ways, such as: Router support, app and page decorations, remote method call handlers and more.

 You start it by giving your features and initialRoute and it's good to go.